 - Policy in relation to the above

-Linda Fisher is Reader in Education at the Faculty of Education, University of Cambridge.
+Linda Fisher is Professor in Education at the Faculty of Education, University of Cambridge.
 Her current research interests are in multilingualism, multilingual identity, creativity in language learning, metaphor in relation to belief schemata, second language teacher education, motivation, and the academic and social integration of English as an Additional Language learners.
 Her main teaching responsibilities lie in Modern Languages PGCE, MPhil in Research in Second Language Education (RSLE), and PhD supervision for students working in the areas of multilingual identity, language learner and teacher beliefs, teacher education and motivation.
 She is involved in extensive work with secondary age language learners and their teachers.
-She is Co-Investigator and Education Strand Lead on the MEITS project (Multilingualism Empowering Individuals Transforming Societies), part of the Open World Research Initiative funded by an AHRC large-grant.
-This strand investigates participative identity construction in the language learning classroom.
-She is also Co-Investigator on a second OWRI AHRC large-grant project Creative Multilingualism, investigating creativity in the languages classroom.
+She was Co-Investigator and Education Strand Lead on the MEITS project (Multilingualism Empowering Individuals Transforming Societies), part of the Open World Research Initiative funded by an AHRC large grant.
+This strand investigated participative identity construction in the language learning classroom.
+She was also Co-Investigator on a second OWRI AHRC large-grant project Creative Multilingualism, investigating creativity in the languages classroom.

 2016 – 2020 Education strand lead Multilingualism Empowering Individuals, Transforming Societies (MEITS), [AHRC-funded large grant]

 2016 – 2020 Co-investigator Education strand Creative Multilingualism [AHRC-funded large grant]

 2014 – 2016 The education of disadvantaged EAL (English as an Additional Language) students: effective matching of needs to provision.
 Bell Foundation.
 Language development, social integration and educational achievement of EAL learners.

 British Association for Applied Linguistics (BAAL)

 British Educational Research Association (BERA)